tempo-lang/tempo-lang.github.io/content/docs/language-guide/composite-types.md

 ## Structures

-Structures work similar to records in regular programming languages, they compose multiple value into a single value.
+Structures work similar to in regular programming languages, they compose multiple value into a single value.
 The main difference now is that different values can exist at different roles.

 ```tempo